Policies and Procedures

 Domestic Violence

-Specific safeguarding issues: Kids’ Corner Limited recognises other safeguarding issues: Child Sexual Exploitation; Female genital Mutilation (FGM); Bullying (including cyber- bullying); Drugs: Fabricated or Induced Illnesses; Faith Abuse; Forced Marriages, Gangs, and youth Violence; Gender- based Violence; Mental Health; Radicalisation; Sexting; Teenage Relationship abuse and Trafficking.
+Specific safeguarding issues: Kids’ Corner recognises other safeguarding issues: Child Sexual Exploitation; Female genital Mutilation (FGM); Bullying (including cyber- bullying); Drugs: Fabricated or Induced Illnesses; Faith Abuse; Forced Marriages, Gangs, and youth Violence; Gender- based Violence; Mental Health; Radicalisation; Sexting; Teenage Relationship abuse and Trafficking.

-Kids’ Corner Limited will endeavour to identify and act upon any forms of abuse according to our procedures.
+Kids’ Corner will endeavour to identify and act upon any forms of abuse according to our procedures.

-• Kids’ Corner Limited acknowledge that abuse of children can take different forms, physical, emotional, and sexual, neglect as well as domestic abuse.
+• Kids’ Corner acknowledge that abuse of children can take different forms, physical, emotional, and sexual, neglect as well as domestic abuse.

 • When children are suffering from physical, sexual or emotional abuse, neglect or may be experiencing domestic abuse, this may be demonstrated through the things they say (direct or indirect disclosure) or through changes in their appearance, their behaviour, or their play.